-The Cadastral Survey of the Year Award recognises the outstanding cadastral surveys that have been carried out by cadastral surveyors.
-Launched in 2015 the inaugural winning entries were as follows:
+The Cadastral Survey of the Year Award recognises the outstanding cadastral surveys that have been carried out by cadastral survey members.
+The purpose of this award is:

 A land transfer survey to complete a large boundary adjustment involving very old survey work, poor definition information, large miscloses, errors in underlying work and in difficult hilly terrain covered mostly in bush.

 The Judging panel believed this survey stood out due to it being an exceptional example of good survey practice, with thorough reporting and excellent attention to detail.